Psyhic/JavaBasicPrac/README.md

 # JavaBasicPrac
 Java Course with full detailed Explanation using cooments.

-## Programs with Newbie level to Intermediate level
+## Programs with Start level to Intermediate level
 15 Question with different types
 Clone it or Download zip file for getting started.